metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ##### _Injuries_

 It's been "reported" that Russell Wilson is dealing with a muscle injury.
 Whether the report is actually accurate or planted....well...

+Moving on though, two valuable starters for the defense will be out - Josey Jewell and Ronald Darby.
+Jewell is especially important for his blitzing.
+There is a possibility Justin Simmons could return from injured reserve.

+The place kicker for the Chargers is practicing, albeit in limited fashion, so his game-time availability is not guaranteed.
+Also worth mentioning that Joey Bosa will be out for at least several weeks.

 ##### _Weather_